Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Any luck with the wedding venues?"
 Cheery asked.

-"Our victims all had near-death experiences at the same locations," Carrot said.
-"And Marcus Cripley was investigating insurance fraud involving people who nearly died but recovered unexpectedly."
+"We've visited all the locations where our victims had their near-death experiences," Carrot said.
+"And Marcus Cripley was investigating insurance fraud cases - people who stage near-death experiences to collect on policies."

-"The kind where people take out life insurance policies, then stage accidents," Angua added.
-"Except our victims weren't part of any fraud.
-They just survived when they shouldn't have."
+"But our victims weren't part of any fraud," Angua added.
+"Most of them couldn't even afford insurance.
+They just survived genuine life-threatening situations when they shouldn't have."

 "That explains the silk fibers," Cheery said, producing a vial.
 "Expensive silk, contaminated with preservation chemicals and something else—insurance documentation ink.
 Our killer works in the insurance industry and has access to professional preservation equipment."